russb78/pi-mation/README.md

 This application relies on [pygame](http://pygame.org) and [picamera](http://picamera.readthedocs.org).
 You'll obviously need to be the proud owner of a Raspberry Pi camera module too.

-There are a few other small dependencies too, which we'll go through now...

 If you haven't used your camera module yet you'll need to make sure your Pi is up to date and the camera module is initialised: